csc-ubc-okanagan/workshops/readme.md

 By the end of the session, participants should feel familar with [RStudio][Jupyter Notebook] as an environemnt for interactive analsysis in [R][Python], be able to identify and articulate use cases for common data structures, and know a few key ways to get additional help when they run into trouble.

+* what is r
+* what is an IDE
+* vector, matrix, list, dataframe
+* what is a function
+* basic arithmetic functions

 **[R][Python]: Importing Data**

 This session will address importing Excel and comma seperated value files into R for analysis.
 Topics covered include variable naming, variable assignment, missing values on import, assigning appropriate data types to variables, and saving data as R data objects.

 By the end of the session, participants should be able to import data stored in tabular format (Excel, csv), standardize missing values for subsequent tidying and analysis.

+* read.csv with options, readxl()
+* variable naming conventions
+* assign data to variable
+* character, numeric, and factor data
+* export as .RData file

 **[R][Python]: Exploring Data**